andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 Again we're looking to arrange things so we can (re-)state our problem in terms of groups of numbers which are simpler to add  / multiply.

 But can we take this trick of "re-arrangement" further and add even more to our kit bag?
-The answer is "yes", and it's also our first encounter with Karl Gauss - to many the mathematicians mathematician.
+The answer is "yes", and it's also our first encounter with [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) - to many the mathematicians mathematician.

 To see this, take a look at Problem 35 (pp. 14) in Gelfand.